AdobeDocs/target-developers/src/pages/implement/client-side/atjs/atjs-functions/targetglobalsettings.md

 * **Type**: String
 * **Default Value**: None
-* **Description**: If specified here, all `getOffers` calls will use this value. **For on-device decisioning**, the at.js will only download the artifact that contains the qualified activities for the property token set in `propertyToken`
+* **Description**: If specified here, all `getOffers` calls will use this value. **For on-device decisioning**, at.js will only download the artifact that contains the qualified activities for the property token set in `propertyToken`

 ### secureOnly